0xPratik/CJ/README.md

 Toktel is the Access NFT marketplace on Solana.

-We mint and sell the NFTs that is used as the right to access certain services or spaces.
+We mint and sell the NFTs that are used as the right to access certain services or spaces.
-Such as tickets, passes, membership cards, and hotel stay.
+Such as tickets, passes, membership cards, and hotel stays.

 ## Phase one

-Listing and purchasing NFTs (currennt stage)
+Listing and purchasing NFTs (current stage)

 ## Phase two